 How recent must the TOEFL score be?

-The test must have been taken on or after February 1, 2017 if you are applying for enrollment in the 2022-2023 academic year.
+The test must have been taken on or after January 1, 2020 if you are applying for enrollment in the 2022-2023 academic year.
 Due to limitations caused by COVID-19, we are accepting TOEFL IBT Special Home Edition.

 What is the last day I can take the TOEFL?

-We recommend taking the TOEFL no later than November 2018 in order to ensure that your official score reports reach the Admissions Office in time for the committee's review of your application.
-Please note that it can take 3 to 4 weeks to receive official scores from the test provider.
+Please note that it can take two to three weeks to receive official scores from the test provider.
+We recommend taking the TOEFL no later than three weeks before the application deadline in order to ensure that your official score reports reach the Admissions Office in time for the committee's review of your application.
+Due to limitations caused by COVID-19, we are accepting TOEFL IBT Special Home Edition.

 Does HGSE have a minimum TOEFL score?